What to expect from our Sunday Services

-Unitarian Universalist worship styles vary by congregation, and even within congregations.
-Our congregation’s worship aims at combining spirituality with questioning and learning, with music being a key element, giving beauty to our celebration and to our lives.
+Unitarian Universalist service styles vary by congregation, and even within congregations.
+Our congregation’s services aim at combining spirituality with questioning and learning.
+Music is a key element, giving beauty to our celebration and to our lives.

 Elements of our Lakeshore Unitarian Universalist Sunday morning worship service include:

 - Words of welcome

 - Lighting a flaming chalice, the symbol of our liberal faith

 - Children’s Time, where a story or activity engages the children and youth before they leave for their own Spiritual Explorations program

 - Music, both instrumental and vocal and in a variety of styles, with songs that can be sung together

 - We welcome the presence of the Lakeshore Community Choir at some of our services